• Skip to primary navigation

 Wesley

 “I love it here.
 I don’t want to be anywhere else.
 This is the best place I’ve ever been.”
-The sentiment above was recently shared with me by a 14-year-old named Wesley.
-At first, I was thrilled to hear it.
-I was so glad that he felt safe and comfortable here at the Shelter.
-That […]
+The sentiment above was recently shared by a 14-year-old named Wesley*.
+At first, we were thrilled to hear it.
+We were so glad that he felt safe and comfortable here at the Shelter.
+That means that […]

 Read more about WesleyImpact stories